 Big rules changes required, and quick, for Capitol Hill to respond to coronavirus

-Schuman writes the First Branch Focus newsletter and is policy director for Demand Progress, a nonprofit group advocating for civil liberties, civil rights and government reform.
+Schuman writes the First Branch Forecast weekly newsletter and is policy director for Demand Progress, a nonprofit group advocating for civil liberties, civil rights and government reform.
 Harris is a former House aide and CEO of Popvox Inc., an information and resources platform for civic engagement and legislating.

 The rapid spread of coronavirus has made it unsafe and unwise for members of Congress — many of whom are among those most likely to become grievously ill — to convene in person.